 The College administers an endowment fund through the NMC Foundation Board of Directors, a separate legal entity.
 The investments are held in the name of the College; however, they are administered by a separate legal entity.
 The fund was established through an initial contribution of \$3,000,000, with additional contributions of \$100,000 from the NMC Foundation during the year ended September 30, 2010 and \$100,000 from a private donation during the year ended September 30, 2008.
 Principal of this fund is nonexpendable while investment income is available for operations subject to approval by the Foundation Board.
 Investment income is accounted for as expendable restricted revenues of the College.
-Fundraising activity of the Foundation Board are accounted for within the College's financial statements.
+Fundraising activity of the Foundation Board is accounted for as unrestricted revenue of the College.
+All activities of the Foundation Board are accounted for within the College's financial statements.